 Best Guide for the Arava Valley: Be A Shepherd For One Day

-If you are already at Tzukim and you need to feel like you need a bite to eat Prem Ursula.
+If you are already at Tzukim and need to feel like you need a bite to eat Prem Ursula.
 I recommend calling before to reserve: 053-476-3730

-Best Guide for the Arava Valley: Let’s Go Stargazing!
+Let’s Go Stargazing!

-When astronomy, mythology, the universe and we meet in the heart of the desert.
-Alon, our guide will try to ask questions like: Is there really no end to the stars?
+When astronomy, mythology, the universe, and we meet in the heart of the desert.
+Alon, our guide, will try to ask questions like: Is there no end to the stars?
 What is a star?
 What is a galaxy?
 And a planet?
 What is the distance from Earth to prominent stars in the night sky?
 How does the picture of the sky change during the night and with the seasons?
-The clear air and the lack of “light pollution” make the starry Arava Valley sky a spectacular and amazing spectacle that you will not forget for long.
+The clear air and the lack of “light pollution” make the starry Arava Valley sky a spectacular spectacle you will not forget for long.